 The auditor must complete at least two audits every two years to remain an auditor, and must send the audit forms to the VASOS coordinator within three weeks of completion.
 Incoming audits are reviewed by the Coordinator or designee.
-If the audit form is not be filled out properly, the Coordinator or designee works with the auditor to improve his or her auditing performance.
-Should the auditor fail to properly complete the forms on more than twice in a year, (s)he is required to attend another auditor training session or will lose his or her auditing status.
+If the audit form not be filled out properly, the Coordinator or designee works with the auditor to improve his or her auditing performance.
+Should the auditor continually fail to properly complete the forms on more than one occasion, (s)he is required to attend another auditor training session or will lose his or her auditing status.